gknowles/dimcli/docs/src/reference.md

 opt.[prompt](guide.md#prompting) | Enables prompting.
 When the option hasn't been provided on the command line the user will be prompted for it.
-Use Cli::fPrompt* flags to adjust behavior. opt.[range](guide.md#range-and-clamp) | Fail if the value given for this option is not in within the range (inclusive) of low to high. opt.[require](guide.md#require) | Causes a check whether the option value was set during parsing, and reports badUsage() if it wasn't.
+Use Cli::fPrompt* flags to adjust behavior. opt.[range](guide.md#range-and-clamp) | Fail if the value given for this option is not in within the range (inclusive) of low to high. opt.[require](guide.md#require) | Causes a check whether the option value was set during parsing, and reports badUsage() if it wasn't. opt.[siUnits](guide.md#si-units) | Removes the symbol and, if SI unit prefixes (m, k, ki, M, Mi, etc) are present, multiplies by the corresponding factor. opt.[timeUnits](guide.md#time-units) | Adjusts the value to seconds when time units are present: removes the units (y, w, d, h, m, s, ms, us, ns) and multiplies by the required factor.

 ## Parsing and execution